WalletConnect/walletconnect-docs/docs/advanced/rpc-reference/tezos-rpc.md

 ## tezos_getAccounts

-This method returns an array of keypairs available to sign from the wallet.
+This method returns an array of public keys, which correspond to keypairs available in the wallet for signing.

 ### Parameters